Mike754/Mike754/README.md

 - 💞️ I’m looking to collaborate on ...
 (N/A)
 - 📫 How to reach me ... croftm4@mcmaster.ca
 - 😄 Pronouns: ... he/him
-- ⚡ Fun fact: I am a first year undergrad at McMaster Univeristy, and I've just started to learn how to coide these past few months.
+- ⚡ Fun fact: I am a first year undergrad at McMaster Univeristy, and I've just started to learn how to code these past few months.
 I used to hate it LOL but after being forced to use it every day it's grown on me!

 <!---